pbouda/Process-/README.rst

 Intro
 =====
-``Process`` is a very simple programming environment that let you execute Processing sketches (see http://processing.org/).
+``Process!`` is a very simple programming environment that let you execute Processing sketches (see http://processing.org/).
 It basically runs a Webkit engine that loads ``processing.js`` (see http://processingjs.org/).
 Everything that runs fine under ``processing.js`` will run fine in ``Process!``.
 The